 The ancestors of the Corr family lived among the Strathclyde-Briton people of the Scottish/English Borderlands.
 Corr is a name for someone who lived in the parish of Hutton Corrie in the county of Dumfriesshire.

 Early Origins of the Corr family

 The surname Corr was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Corr family
+Early History of the Corr family